h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **K**: Specify the rank of matrix approximation.
 The default is 1.

-- **Gamma**: Specify the regularization weight for PCA.
-The default is 0.

 - **Max_iterations**: Specify the number of training iterations.
 The default is 1000.

 - **Seed**: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.

-- **Init**: Select the initialization mode.
-The options are PlusPlus or User.
-**Note**: If PlusPlus is selected, the initial Y matrix is chosen by the final cluster centers from the PlusPlus algorithm.

-- **User_points**: Specify the initial Y matrix.
-**Note**: The **User_points** parameter should only be used by advanced users for testing purposes.

 ###Interpreting a PCA Model

-PCA output returns a table displaying the number of components indicated by whichever criteria was more restrictive in this particular case.
-In this example, a maximum of 100 components were requested, and a tolerance set to .5.
+PCA output returns a table displaying the number of components specified by the value for `k`.

 Scree and cumulative variance plots for the components are returned as well.
 Users can access them by clicking on the black button labeled "Scree and Variance Plots" at the top left of the results page.
 A scree plot shows the variance of each component, while the cumulative variance plot shows the total variance accounted for by the set of components.